shortlist-digital/react-native-starter/readme.md

 Go to the ```AppDelegate.m``` file of Xcode, on line 36 where it asks for your URL change 'localhost' to the IP address of your computer. (you can get this by typing `ifconfig` into the terminal).
 Make sure you computer and phone are on the same WIFI network.

 Once it is running on your phone, shake your phone to open the development menu and select `Enable Live Reload' so that you do not need to reload the app in Xcode anytime a code change is made.

+##### Not working yet (them not me) but I figured out how to do it so thought it was worth noting down still
+You will also want to enable Enable Chrome Debugging too so go into the ```RCTWebSocketExecutor.m``` file in Xcode (Libraries/RCTWebSocket.xcodeproj) and change the localhost in this file to your IP address too.
+Then save, shake the phone and select 'Debug in Chrome'.